healthy-chicken-saladeers/rag_detective/docs/gcs-bucket-instructions.md

 # Opening Permissions on a Private GCP VM to Access a GCS Bucket

-Since we are working on a private Google Cloud VM, we will need to grant it access to a Google Cloud Storage (GCS) bucket.
+If working on a private Google Cloud VM, we will need to grant it access to a Google Cloud Storage (GCS) bucket.
 Below are the steps needed to configure the necessary permissions and credentials.

 ## Opening Permissions in GCP Console to Save Files from a Private GCP VM to a GCS Bucket